ANILKUMARCHAGANTI/Major_project/README.md

 ---

-## License & Attribution

-**MIT License** — Built by 3 CS students as an academic learning project.

-*"From vague pattern discovery to clear athlete support: a journey in problem framing, explainability, and production engineering."*

----

 **Questions?** Check the phase-specific README files or contact the team.
 **Ready to demo?** Start with `cd phase2` and follow the quick start above. 🚀